EduardoMaravilla/sdd-database-desing/README.md

 # sdd-database-desing

+## Project: SDD-Catalog

+Currently, video game enthusiasts, particularly players of [**Need for Speed Unbound**](https://www.ea.com/es-es/games/need-for-speed/need-for-speed-unbound), lack a centralized platform where they can create, save, and share personalized configurations for their vehicles.
+This includes specific features such as the engine, suspension, wheels, and other modifications that are part of their game strategies.

+Players often rely on unorganized notes or screenshots, making it challenging to manage and share ideas with other users.

+---

+## Proposed Solution

+We propose developing a web application called [**NFS-Catalog**](https://sdd-catalog.netlify.app/home), which will allow users to:

+### 1. Manage Vehicle Configurations
+Users will be able to create, save, and update configurations for their vehicles, defining technical aspects like the engine, suspension, turbo, and more.
+These configurations will be accessible for consultation at any time.

+### 2. Explore Other Users' Configurations
+A gallery will be available where users can browse and explore configurations shared by other players, fostering collaborative learning and inspiration.

+### 3. Authentication and Security
+Users will have personal accounts secured with robust authentication to ensure only they can manage their configurations.

+### 4. User Interaction
+The platform will include a feature to contact the administrator and eventually communicate with other users, fostering a collaborative community.

+---

+## Main Objective

+Provide a practical, accessible, and secure tool that facilitates the creation, management, and collaboration among [**Need for Speed Unbound**](https://www.ea.com/es-es/games/need-for-speed/need-for-speed-unbound) players, enhancing the gaming experience and fostering an active community.

 ## Proyecto: SDD-Catalog

 Actualmente, los entusiastas de los videojuegos, en particular los jugadores de [**Need for Speed Unbound**](https://www.ea.com/es-es/games/need-for-speed/need-for-speed-unbound), carecen de una plataforma centralizada donde puedan crear, guardar, y compartir configuraciones personalizadas de sus vehículos.
 Esto incluye características específicas como el motor, la suspensión, las ruedas, y otras modificaciones que forman parte de sus estrategias de juego.